bbell03/connect-the-dots/README.md

 Good place to start:

-BASE CASE PROBLEM : Minimum Viable Solution (drawing parallels from connect-the-dots game)
+Minimum Viable Solution (drawing parallels from connect-the-dots game)

 - connect 2 dots using mouse events
 - upon clicking one dot, make a line starting from the center point of the dot, and extend it dynamically to the cursor’s position